The Strongest Man in the Bible: 7 Things To Learn From Him

 What can you learn from this?

-5) God created you with a purpose in life.
+5) He created you with a purpose in life.

-Has there been a time in your life you felt worthless?
+Has there been a time in your life when you felt worthless?
 No direction.
-You can’t determine your purpose in life.
+Can’t determine your purpose.
+Wondering why God created you in the first place.

-Even before his birth, God had a plan for him.
-He was to deliver Israel from the Philistines (Judges 13:5).
+Even before his birth, God had a plan for him—to deliver Israel from the Philistines (Judges 13:5).

 6) God uses you for His mission even if you think you don’t deserve it.